yramanna/ml-model-evaluation/README.md

 This repository contains the final project report for a comparative study of supervised machine learning models.
 The project focuses on understanding model behavior, performance trade-offs, and the effects of feature engineering and hyperparameter tuning by implementing all algorithms **from scratch** in Python.

-The full technical report is written in LaTeX and is provided as `main.tex`.

 ---

 ## Overview